Wednesbury: Retail park

+Tragedies

 Wednesbury was the scene of two major tragedies during the second half of the 20th century.
 On 21 December 1977, four siblings aged between 4 and 12 years died in a house fire in School Road, Friar Park, at the height of the national firefighters strike.
 The house was demolished soon afterwards, leaving a gap in a terrace of council houses.
 On 24 September 1984, four pupils and a teacher from Stuart Bathurst RC High School were killed when their minibus was struck by a roll of steel which fell from the back of a lorry, on Wood Green Road close to the park keepers house.

-For well over 100 years, Wednesbury was dominated by the huge Patent Shaft steel works, which opened during the 19th century and closed in 1980.
-The factory was demolished in 1983, and within a decade had been developed for light industry and services.
-The iron gates of the factory still exist and are mounted on the traffic island at Holyhead Road and Dudley Street.